aws-samples/amazon-sagemaker-secure-mlops/README.md

 # Pre-requisites
 To deploy the solution, you must have **Administrator** (or **Power User**) permissions to package the CloudFormation templates, stage templates in your Amazon S3 bucket, and run the deployment commands.

 You must also install [AWS CLI](https://aws.amazon.com/cli/) if you do not have it.
+If you would like to use the multi-account model deployment option, you need access to minimum two AWS accounts, recommended three accounts for development, staging and production environments.

 To follow along with the deployment instructions, run the following commands in your terminal (all commands are for macOS/Linux and were tested for macOS 10.15.7)
 ```sh